 Since her arrival last month, Crystal Tenan has already been spotted around campus, “getting the lay of the land,” as she describes it.
 As NC State’s IT accessibility coordinator in the Office of Information Technology, Tenan says her first priorities are needs assessment and helping to educate the campus about accessibility.

-Tenan knows her way around several campuses already, having served as the disability services coordinator at the Art Institute of Austin and as
+Tenan knows her way around several campuses already, having served as the disability services coordinator at the Art Institute of Austin and as assistive technology specialist and then deputy ADA coordinator at Towson University prior to coming to NC State.

 While earning her bachelor’s of science and master’s of science in education at Baylor University and master’s of science in applied educational technology at Towson University, Tenan also gained experience working with students with disabilities and with the Special Olympics.